singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #247.
 9.7     Try to reduce unnecessary database queries.
 If you don't need to permanently store the data in the database, you might not need it in the database at all.
 - #248.
 5.7     Can you create a number that represents just the even bits?
 Then can you shift the even bits over by one?
 - #249.
 6.10    Solution 3: If each test strip is a binary indicator, can we map, integer keys to a set of 10 binary indicators such that each key has a unique configuration (mapping)?
 - #250.
-8.6     Think about moving the smallest disk from tower X=0 to towerY=2 using tower Z=1 as a temporary holding spot as having a solution forf(1,   X=0,   Y=2,   Z=1).
-Moving the smallest two disks isf(2,   X=0,  Y=2,   Z=1).
-Given that you have a solution for f(l, X=0, Y=2,   Z=l) andf(2,  X=0,  Y=2,   Z=1), can you solvef(3,  X=0, Y=2,   Z=1)?
+8.6     Think about moving the smallest disk from tower X=0 to tower Y=2 using tower Z=1 as a temporary holding spot as having a solution for f(1,   X=0,   Y=2,   Z=1).
+Moving the smallest two disks is f(2,   X=0,  Y=2,   Z=1).
+Given that you have a solution for f(l, X=0, Y=2,   Z=l) and f(2,  X=0,  Y=2,   Z=1), can you solve f(3,  X=0, Y=2,   Z=1)?
 - #251.
-10.9    Since each column is sorted, you know that the value can't be in this column if it's smaller than the min value in this column.What else does this tell you?
+10.9    Since each column is sorted, you know that the value can't be in this column if it's smaller than the min value in this column.
+What else does this tell you?
 - #252.
 6.1     What happens if you put one pill from each bottle on the scale?
 What if you  put two pills from each bottle on the scale?
 - #253.
 10.11   Do you necessarily need the arrays to be sorted?
 Can you do it with an unsorted array?
 - #254.
 10.7    To do it with less memory, can you try multiple passes?
 - #255.
-8.8     To get all permutations with 3 As, 2 Cs, and 1 B, you need tofirst pick a starting char­ acter: A, B, or C. If it's an A, then you need all permutations with 2 As, 2 Cs, and 1 B.
+8.8     To get all permutations with 3 As, 2 Cs, and 1 B, you need to first pick a starting character: A, B, or C. If it's an A, then you need all permutations with 2 As, 2 Cs, and 1 B.
 - #256.
 10.5    Try modifying binary search to handle this.
 - #257.
 11.1    There are two mistakes in this code.
 - #258.
 7.4     Does the parking lot have multiple  levels?
 What "features" does it support?
 Is it paid?
 What types of vehicles?
 - #259.
-9.5     You may need to make some assumptions (in part because you don't have an inter­ viewer here).
+9.5     You may need to make some assumptions (in part because you don't have an interviewer here).
 That's okay.
 Make those assumptions  explicit.
 - #260.
-8.13    Think about thefirst decision you have to make.
-Thefirst decision is which box will be at the bottom.
+8.13    Think about the first decision you have to make.
+The first decision is which box will be at the bottom.
 - #261.
 5.5     If A & B == 0, then it means that A and B never have a 1 at the same spot.
 Apply this to the equation in the problem.
 - #262.
 8.1     What is the runtime of this method?
 Think carefully.
 Can you optimize it?
 - #263.
 10.2    Can you leverage a standard sorting algorithm?
 - #264.
-6.9     Note:  If an integer xis divisible by a, and b =  x / a, then xis also divisible by b.
+6.9     Note:  If an integer x is divisible by a, and b =  x / a, then x is also divisible by b.
 Does this mean that all numbers have an even number of factors?
 - #265.
 8. 9    Adding a left or right paren at each step will eliminate duplicates.
-Each substring will be unique at each step.Therefore, the total string will be unique.
+Each substring will be unique at each step.
+Therefore, the total string will be unique.
 - #266.
-10.9    If the value xis smaller than the start of the column, then it also can't be in any columns to the right.
+10.9    If the value x is smaller than the start of the column, then it also can't be in any columns to the right.
 - #267.
 8.7     Approach 1: You can create all permutations of abed by computing all permutations of abc and then inserting d into each possible location within those.
 - #268.
 11.6    What are the different features and uses we would want to test?
 - #269.
-5.2     How would you get thefirst digit in • 893?
+5.2     How would you get the first digit in .893?
 If you multiplied by 10, you'd shift the values over to get 8.
 93. What happens if you multiply by 2?
 - #270.
 9.2     To find the connection between two nodes, would it be better to do a breadth-first search or depth-first search?
 Why?
 - #271.
-7.7     How will you know if a user signs offiine?
+7.7     How will you know if a user signs offline?
 - #272.
 8.6     Observe that it doesn't really matter which tower is the source, destination, or buffer.
-You can do f(3, X=0, Y=2, Z=1) byfirst doing f(2,   X=0, Y=1,  Z=2) (moving two disks from tower 0 to  tower 1, using  tower 2 as a buffer), then moving disk 3 from tower 0 to tower2, then doing f(2,  X=1,  Y=2, Z=0) (moving two disks from tower 1 to tower 2, using tower 0 as a buffer).
+You can do f(3, X=0, Y=2, Z=1) by first doing f(2,   X=0, Y=1,  Z=2) (moving two disks from tower 0 to  tower 1, using  tower 2 as a buffer), then moving disk 3 from tower 0 to tower2, then doing f(2,  X=1,  Y=2, Z=0) (moving two disks from tower 1 to tower 2, using tower 0 as a buffer).
 How does this process repeat?
 - #273.
 8.4     How can you build all subsets of {a,  b,  c} from the subsets of {a,  b}?
 - #274.
 9.5     Think about how you could design this for a single machine.
 Would you want a hash table?
 How would that work?
 - #275.
 7.1     How, if at all, will you handle aces?